 The Company entered into a Stock Purchase Agreement on January 16, 1998 with High River Limited Partnership ("High River") pursuant to which the Company issued 1,500,000 shares of the Company's common stock to High River, which represents 7.3% of the total outstanding shares and 13.3% of the float.
 In addition, the Company issued 483,002 shares of the Company's common stock in connection with the amendments to the Liggett Notes referred to above under "Certain Risks Regarding Liggett and the Cigarette Industry" constituting an additional 2.4% of the outstanding shares and 4.3% of the float.
 The issuance of these shares will cause dilution which may adversely affect the market price of the Company's common stock.
 In connection with the March 2, 1998 agreement with the Apollo Holders relating to the BGLS Notes, the Company issued to the Apollo Holders a five-year warrant to purchase 4,150,000 shares of the Company's common stock, 2,000,000 of which are immediately exercisable, at a price of \$5.00 per share.
 On March 12, 1998, the Company granted an option for 1,250,000 shares of the Company's common stock to a law firm that represents the Company and Liggett, 250,000 of which became exerciseable on May 1, 1998.
-See "Selling Stockholders."
-The availability for sale of significant quantities of the Company's common stock could adversely affect the prevailing market price of the Company's common stock.
+The availability affect the prevailing market price of the Company's common stock could adversely